 There are plenty other home remedies for boosting the immune system and fending off illness, so here’s a brief list of some other measures you might like to experiment with:

 - Chiropractic Adjustments: From our own experience, I believe that a chiropractic adjustment can improve the body’s overall function and boost the efficiency of the immune system.

 - Plenty of sleep: Ensuring adequate rest will promote more efficient digestion, immune function and regeneration of cells.
 Sometimes, easier said than done, but try and remember that your health is important.

 - Manage stress levels: Again, easier said than done, but well worth considering.
 Most of us are aware that when stress levels are too high for too long, your health becomes the victim, in more ways than one.
-Try and engage in activities that reduce stress such as meditation, exercise, catching up with friends or family, etc.
+Try to engage in activities that reduce stress such as rest, meditation, exercise, catching up with friends or family, etc.

 1. Owen, J. (2010).
 Homoeopathy for the home prescriber.
 Western Australia, AUSTRALIA: QDirect.

 2. White, I. (2009).
 Happy Healthy Kids.
 From conception to age 7 with Australian Bush Flower Essences.
 Crows Nest, NSW: Allen & Unwin.

 3. Young Living Essential Oils.
 (2011).
 Essential Oils Pocket Reference (5th ed.).
 United States of America: Life Science Publishing.